Kasuien Kyoto- Wellness Ryokan

 As you step foot into the ryokan you are greeted by two gardens, the one which was designed by Murano, and the other which was designed by Ogawa Jihei VII, a legendary landscape artist of the Meiji and Taisho era.
 These two gardens alone are good indicators that you are not going to be disappointed by the architecture of the building itself. Ōhashi san, one of the head staff members of the facilities, says one of her favorite features of the ryokan is how the architecture of the ryokan complements the beautiful gardens.

-The renovated ryokan offers 12 rooms, all unique and all with a beautiful bath – we’ll get back to that later.
+The renovated ryokan offers 12 rooms, all unique and all with a beautiful bath.
 The traditional inn carries the theme of “wellness” which can be felt throughout its design.
 The spacious rooms (sizes range from 52 to 101m²) and the minimalistic design highlight the beauty of Japanese aesthetics and allow you to truly “feel” the environment you’re in, with no clutter or distractions.
 The building is also constructed with natural materials that harmonize with its natural surroundings.
 The rooms which were designed by Hiroshi Nakamura & NAP paid respect to Togo Murano’s original design without taking away Murano’s signature modernist essence, although Nakamura added his own creative touches.
 Kasuien says the ryokan is a classic example of traditional Japanese “Sukiya” style architecture, characterized by graceful and minimalistic aesthetics that flow with the topography of the land.

 Taking a bath at night allows you to relax and funnily enough, taking a bath in the morning gives you a good jolt to start off the day.
 I don’t know if it’s us getting older or just learning to appreciate the finer things in life, but a good bathtub is a must for the hotels we stay in.
 In keeping with their “wellness” theme, each room at the Kasuien offers a fabulous bathtub made from umbrella pine, and the water inside it is sourced from a natural volcanic spring located more than 1,000 meters underground, a true rarity (and luxury) for inner-city Kyoto.
 The bath in our room came with a generous window, allowing us to breathe in the beautiful Higashiyama landscape.